CDCgov/ixa/README.md

-# ixars
+# ixa

-IXARS (Interactive eXecution of Agent-based Rust Simulations) is a framework for building modular agent-based models in Rust.
+Ixa (Interactive eXecution of ABMs) is a framework for building modular agent-based models in Rust.

 It's named after the [Ixa crab](https://www.crabdatabase.info/en/crabs/brachyura/eubrachyura/heterotremata/leucosioidea/leucosiidae/ixa/ixa-cylindrus-5874), a genus of Indo-Pacific pebble crabs from the family Leucosiidae.